ANUJT65/bharatkelaadlokenaam/README.md

 - We are assuming that teachers are given sufficient resources/internet and also infra facilities to stream lectures
 - Our Understanding is that we are providing remote education to students until government has enough data on student demographics/attendance etc to provide proper infrastructure to the students.

-## **With these things in mind We have divided our project into 2 parts**
-- **1)Live ( low latency ) streaming of video lectures Module with use of websockets/webrtc.**
-- Here students will just join classroom and teacher would teach like in a regular meet but through low data consumption and better human interaction.
-- **2)PreRecorded Lecture VideoPlayback/Engagement Enhancer Module using Azure CDN( low data consumption)**
-- Here there is loads of ai generated resources, engagement enhancing resources which generate interests in learning and all given through lowest data consumption on a prerecorded lecture.

 ## **OUR FOCUS**

 1. **Provide AI-Generated Resources:** Provide a one-stop solution for teachers and students with AI-generated resources, saving time and cost compared to physical resources.